ohana23/blog/_posts/2020-01-04-leaders-care-less.markdown

 I’ve certainly felt most confident when I feel a sense of superiority among my group, though perhaps unjustifiably.
 I’m funnier, more likable, and more pleasant to be around when I don’t care as much about the opinion's of the people in the group

 I’m less confident, less likable, and I believe less pleasant, when I’m among people who I have a sense are better than me.
 Either in intelligence, physique, popularity.... the list goes on.

->It comes down to the fact that caring less and *not giving a shit* in any form of negotiation listed above usually makes you superior, or at least feel so.
-I should always pretend I’m eating an apple.
-No one seems to care about anything else when they’re eating an apple.